-An example of the EHT-SIG field with U-SIG overflow and resource allocation signaling for an 80 MHz DL non-OFDMA transmission to a single user using EHT MU PPDU are shown in Table Z-31 and Table Z-32 respectively.
+An example of the EHT-SIG field with U-SIG overflow and resource allocation signaling for an 80 MHz DL EHT SU transmision are shown in Table Z-31 and Table Z-32 respectively.

 Instruction to TGbe Editor: Update 11be D2.1.1 P879L24 as shown below:

-For non-OFDMA transmission to a single user, there exists one content channel.
+An EHT SU transmission has one EHT-SIG content channel.
 The content of the entire EHT-SIG field for this example is shown in Table Z-33.

 [End of File]